 1. Wixon Dock & Landing Improvement Project

-Mr. Rendon introduced Kevin Barushaun Buruchian from GEI Consultants who is the engineer on the project, and Amy Usowski, Conservation Agent who both assisted with the project design..
-He joined the meeting virtually.
-Also joining virtually was Amy Uslowski, Conservation Agent.
-Heinz Proft, Natural Resource Director was present for the conversation.
+Mr. Rendon introduced Kevin Buruchian from GEI Consultants who is the engineer on the project, and Amy Usowski, Conservation Agent who both assisted with the project design..

 Mr. Rendon gave an overview of the events leading up to the project.
 The initial focus was to preserve the site and improve public access as well as address the landing storm water runoff and erosion concerns.
 He described each of those issues and what will be done to correct them in detail.
 He also gave a timeline for the project from start to completion.
 His presentation included maps and diagrams to show the areas he described.

-Information that had been submitted by residents Kathy White was distributed to all board members.
-Mr. Rendon read a letter aloud from Mr. Zarretti Zarette who is a direct abutter but was unable to attend and asked that his comments be included in the record.
-A letter from Mr. Donahue, also an abutter, was read aloud.
+Information that had been submitted by Kathy White was distributed to all board members.
+Mr. Rendon also read a letter aloud from Mr. Zarette who is a direct abutter but was unable to attend and asked that his comments be included in the record.
+He is in support of the Wixon Project plans and uses and feels it will be a great environmental benefit and improvement to the existing conditions and problems currently associated with this site.
+He requested that his letter be accepted as a formal letter of support.

-Questions were asked and concerned were expressed by people in attendance, including Mr. Curtin, Mrs. Curtin, Mr. Thomason, Ms. White and others.

-Mr. Donahue was present virtually and offered questions, comments and his opinion.

-Questions were answered and concerns addressed by Mr. Rendon and Ms. Usowski.

-A lengthy conversation between residents followed including what they feel the effects of the project will be for the area.

-Mr. Kelleher responded to the concerns and expressed his opinion.

-Mr. Shankman asked questions and Mr. Barushaun Buruchianreplied with answers.

-The conversation continued and suggestions were made by residents, committee members and Mr. Rendon.
+A letter from Mr. Donahue, also an abutter and in support of the Wixon Project, was read aloud.

+Amy Usowski, Conservation Administrator noted the benefits to the Plan from the Conservation Commission’s point of view.
+She also added the negatives to modifying the north side.

+Abutters and residents expressed their concerns about the Plan and use of the south side.
+They described the south side access path to be grassy and muddy.
+They also described the bottom to be mucky with a quick decline into deep water with a very strong current.
+They are concerned that the south side is dangerous and that changes to the south side will contribute to erosion.

+Support for the Plan was also expressed.
+The present bulkhead is deteriorating, the south side is already being used as access and the path will be widened and continue to the water, parking will be limited and signage will direct people away from certain areas.
+The proposed posts will prevent vehicles from going up and over.
+Additionally, the proposed structures will have no impact on the day to day currents.

 Chairman Hall asked Committee members if they were in support of the Wixon Dock & Landing Improvement Plan.

 Mr. Drushella moved to accept the Wixon Dock & Landing Improvement Projects as proposed, seconded by Mr. Peterson 5:0:1 with Mr. Johnson abstaining for personal reasons.